 My biggest piece of advice is to simply embrace the journey as an exciting new adventure.
 I can can guarantee that not everything will go smoothly, but you will most certainly create a lot of memories.
 The truth is that everyone remembers a move, from our first apartments to our temporary digs to our forever homes, because each one holds a little piece of our hears.

-Everything You Need to Know about How to Plan a Big Move
+Everything You Need to Know About How to Get Organized

 Here are a few things you can do to help make the experience a little easier.

 Before Your Move